 |---|---|---|---|---|---|---|

-| Ahnapee (Algoma) Record | Steamer | Chicago | 1899-08-18 | 3 | In port for the first time since June 14, she having been out of commission receiving repairs. | |
+| Ahnapee (Algoma) Record | Steamer | Chicago | 1893-06-01 | 3 | Information on routes for the Goodrich steamers Chicago, Sheboygan and the Muskegon. | |

 | Ahnapee (Algoma) Record | Chicago | 1899-12-01 | 1 | Winter schedule for the Goodrich's boats Atlanta, Iowa, Indiana, Racine, Georgia and Chicago given. | ||

-| Ahnapee (Algoma) Record | Steamer | Chicago | 1911-06-09 | 1 | Goodrich summer schedule given. | |
+| Ahnapee (Algoma) Record | Steamer | Chicago | 1898-09-23 | 3 | Was several hours behind time owing to the thick smoke and fog that hung over the lake. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.